Wondering if you should join a BNI group? This article will help you decide.

 - So how do you get along to one of the weekly BNI group breakfast meetings to check it out for yourself anyway?

-- Key reasons why a BNI group won’t work for my business
+- Key reasons why a BNI group didn’t work for my remote business (in my first year of operating)

 - Is BNI worth joining?
 Will joining a BNI group work for your business?